liaochenlanruo/pgcgap/docs/index.md

 - V1.0.7

   - Split Assemble and Annotate into two functions.
-  - Added third generation genome assembly function.
+  - Added third-generation genome assembly function.
   - Changed the default parameters of the CoreTree function (aS 0.8 to 0.7 and aL 0.8 to 0.5).
   - Changed the name of function "COG" to "pCOG".
   - Fixed the sorting bug for ANI heat map.